 Let’s dive into some more detail.

-So, first off, your chicken’s stomach will not explode if they eat uncooked rice – that is a complete myth with no science to back it up.
+So, first off, your chicken’s stomach will not explode if they eat raw rice – that is a complete myth with no science to back it up.
+And yes, chickens can eat uncooked rice.

 The mass amount is still the same, and the expansion of the rice is not massive.
 Its expansion is not that much larger than other foods because all foods absorb water.